 Tomb of Sava Kovačević - Slideshow

 Tomb of Sava Kovačević at Krekovi:

-The Savin Grob tomb complex as it exists today was created in 1986 by Belgrade sculptor Miodrag Živković.
+The Savin Grob tomb complex, as it exists today, was created in 1986 by Belgrade sculptor Miodrag Živković.
 It consists of two primary elements tucked away in a forest setting that is reached via a long stone stairway.
-The first is a ~3m tall white concrete pyramid-like sculpture (Slides 1 & 2).
-The second element is a circle black granite tomb marker at the center of a courtyard (Slides 3 - 5).
-The tomb marker bears an inscription (Slides 6) that reads as, when translated into English:
+The first element of the site is a ~3m tall white concrete pyramid-like sculpture (Slides 1 & 2), while the second is a circular black granite tomb marker at the center of a stone-paved courtyard (Slides 3 - 5).
+The tomb marker bears an inscription (Slides 6) that reads, when translated into English, as: